mdtmattos/playwright_accessibilityTest_AI/README.md

 ## Playwright Accessibility Test AI

-This project performs accessibility testing using Playwright and Artificial Intelligence to provide insights and improvements for web application accessibility.
+This project performs accessibility testing using Playwright and generative AI to provide insights and improvements for web application accessibility.

 ## 📌 Installation